 Blue Yeti is a great option for students who want to make podcasts or audio content.
 It doesn’t cost too much.

 1. Price and availability

 - Polar patterns: Bidirectional, Omnidirectional and Cardioid

 - Maximum SPL: 120dB

-The Blue Yeti USB microphone, which retails for $130, is a great entry point into podcasting and recording.
-You can purchase it on Amazon, Best Buy, and Blue’s website.
+The Blue Yeti USB microphone, which retails for $130, is a great entry-level into podcasting and recording.
+You can purchase it on Amazon, great Buy, and Blue’s website.

 Both professional options are available for around $300 and cheaper USB mics such as the Blue Yeti Nano, blue sherpa, or the JLab Talk.
 The Blue Yeti flagship is well-equipped in function and design, but it comes at a reasonable price.

 It’s important to realize that the Yeti is a heavy microphone.
 Because of that, it won’t work with just any stand.
 Then add the weight of a shock mount and it’s no joke!

 The Blue Yeti is available in a variety of colors.
 The base is a little awkward at the bottom, but it’s so beautiful that you almost forget about it.
 It’s a minor issue, but if you add boom arms, it becomes a non-factor.